 The Department distinguishes operating revenues and expenses from nonoperating items.
-Operating revenues and expenses generally result from the sale of electricity.
+Operating revenues and expenses generally result from the sale of electricity and telecommunication services.
 Electric revenues are based on authorized rates applied to each customer's consumption of energy.
 They are recognized based on cycle billings, net of discounts, rendered monthly and are not accrued for services delivered beyond such cycle billing dates.
-Discounts for the years ended December 31, 2021 and 2020 were \$416,831 and \$457,110, respectively.
+Discounts for the years ended December 31, 2022 and 2021 were \$410,189 and \$416,831, respectively.
 Operating expenses include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.